StableBetStableBet

 The Victorian and Edwardian Eras

 As racing became more organised through the 19th century, The Oaks grew in prestige alongside the Derby.
-The great owner-breeders of the Victorian era — the Dukes of Westminster, the Aga Khans, the Rothschilds — all coveted an Oaks winner as a future foundation mare for their studs.
+The great owner-breeders of the Victorian era (the Dukes of Westminster, the Aga Khans, the Rothschilds) all coveted an Oaks winner as a future foundation mare for their studs.
 The race became a keystone of the breeding industry, with winners commanding enormous value at stud.

 Wartime and Post-War

 Like the Derby, The Oaks was relocated to Newmarket during both world wars.
-The race returned to Epsom each time without missing a year, and the post-war period produced some memorable winners.
-Sun Chariot's 1942 victory (at Newmarket) for King George VI was notable for the royal connection, while the 1950s and 1960s saw Meld (1955) and Petite Etoile (1959) deliver performances that rank among the finest in the race's history.
+The race returned to Epsom each time without missing a year, and the wartime runnings retained their Classic status throughout.
+Sun Chariot's 1942 victory at Newmarket for King George VI was notable for the royal connection and the quality of the performance.
+She won four races that season including the 1,000 Guineas and the St Leger.
+The wartime Oaks winners belong fully to the race's history even if they never ran at Epsom.

 The Modern Classic